Evolution of binaries containing a hot subdwarf and a white dwarf to double white dwarfs, and double detonation supernovae with hypervelocity runaway stars: The fate of binaries across our parameter space

 For more massive donors ($0.6 \, \mathrm{M_{\odot}} \leq \mathrm{M_d} \leq 0.75 \, \mathrm{M_{\odot}}$), He ignition in the accretor occurs for shorter initial orbital periods (less than 1.5 hours).
 For initial orbital periods longer than 1.5 hours, the binary system fails to ignite the WD.
 For systems that undergo ignition, if the mass transfer commences during the core He burning phase, the WD gains mass at a steady rate of $\sim 10^{-8} \, \mathrm{M_{\odot} \, \text{yr}^{-1}}$, leading to ignition in He layers with densities greater than the critical density criteria, classifying these systems as double detonation supernovae.
 For systems undergoing mass transfer during the shell He burning phase, or during the core He burning phase that continues into the shell He burning phase, the peak accretion rate ranges from $\sim 10^{-7} \, \mathrm{M_{\odot} \, \text{yr}^{-1}}$ to $\sim 10^{-6} \, \mathrm{M_{\odot} \, \text{yr}^{-1}}$.
 This results in ignition in the less dense He layers of the WD, classifying these systems as He novae.
 For donor masses between $0.6 \, \mathrm{M_{\odot}}$ and $0.7 \, \mathrm{M_{\odot}}$ and initial orbital periods of 1.5 to 2.5 hours, the system undergoes episodes of accretion during the shell burning phase of the donor before the donor exhausts He.
 For initial orbital periods greater than 2.5 hours, the donor and accretor do not interact and evolve in isolation to become a double white dwarf.
 These double white dwarfs will eventually merge in approximately 2 million years to 4.8 billion years.

 A $0.8 \, \mathrm{M_{\odot}}$ donor whose mass is higher than the accretor ($q>1; q = \mathrm{M_a}/\mathrm{M_d}$) transfers mass at a high average accretion rate ($\sim 10^{-7} \, \mathrm{M_{\odot} \, \text{yr}^{-1}}$) at all initial orbital periods within our range.
-This high accretion rate ignites the less dense layers of the WD, but the rates are not high enough for the steady burning of He.
+This high accretion rate ignites the less dense outer layers of the white dwarf.
+However, the rates are not sufficient to sustain steady helium burning and subsequent C/O core growth.
 We therefore classify this system as a He nova.
 Our initial orbital period range is insufficient for these systems to evolve in isolation to become double white dwarfs.

 As the donor mass increases, the rate of He burning also increases, leading to a shorter core He burning phase.
 During this phase, these binaries come into contact after losing angular momentum due to gravitational wave radiation.
 Because of the shorter core He burning phase at higher masses, there is less time for gravitational wave radiation to shrink the orbit.
 Consequently, the range of initial orbital periods that result in double detonation supernovae becomes smaller with higher donor masses, while the range for double white dwarfs becomes larger.